roryl/lucee-book/clustering.md

 </noscript>

 ##Enabling Cache Replication
-For sharing complex data across a cluster that is not related to a specific user session or client, use a Lucee EHCache that is enabled for distributed replication.
+For sharing complex data across a cluster that is not related to a specific user session or client scope, use a Lucee EHCache that is enabled for distributed replication.
 The [caching strategies](https://rorylaitila.gitbooks.io/lucee/content/caching.html) that can be used with the distributed cache are:

 * Functions
 * Objects (CFCs, structs & arrays)